Having an intelligent pet that learns quickly is what every owner can ask for!

 So, they are smarter than we are.

 3. Turtle’s Memory

-They can remember where they buried their food, which way to go home, how many times they fell into a hole.
+Turtles can also remember where they buried their food, which way to go home, and how many times they fell into a hole.

 Also, what makes turtles smart is that their shells have a unique scent that helps the turtle recognize their owner.

-They can remember where they were born and lived before moving into a new home.
-And they can remember who their parents are.
+They can remember where they were born and lived before moving into a new home and who their parents are.

 They can also remember the sound of their mother calling out to them.